paimpozhil/healchain/README.md

 # healchain

 ## Problem:
-Basic health information of a person such as Blood group, heart/diabetic problem info, order donor status are quickly needed when a person is fainted / met in accident.
+Basic health information of a person such as Blood group, heart/diabetic problem info, order donor status are quickly needed when a person is in medical emergency.
 Delay in finding these info may cost a life.
 In emergency need of initial funds is crucial.

 ## Solution:
 Using hyperledger blockchain, We store a person's both public health information